starfederation/datastar/site/static/md/reference/attribute_plugins.md

 <div data-on-myevent="$foo = evt.detail"></div>
 ```

-The `data-on` attribute matches DOM events, however there are currently a few special cases for custom events.
+The `data-on` attribute works with [built-in events](https://developer.mozilla.org/en-US/docs/Web/Events) and [custom events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events).
+Note that the `data-on-submit` event listener prevents the default submission behavior of forms.

+#### Special Events

+Datastar provides a few special events of its own:

 1. `data-on-load` is triggered when an element is loaded into the DOM.
 2. `data-on-interval` is triggered at a regular interval.
 The interval duration defaults to 1 second and can be modified using the `__duration` modifier.
 3. `data-on-raf` is triggered on every [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame) event.
 4. `data-on-signals-change` is triggered when any signals change.

-Note that the `data-on-submit` event listener prevents the default submission behavior of forms.
+Note that the `evt` variable is _not_ available in the expression when using special events.

 #### Modifiers